-Volcano Pacaya is one of Guatemala’s most active volcanoes, and one that is easily accessible from Antigua.
-After hearing the many stories of roasting marshmallows over hot lava, we knew we had to hike it!!
+Volcano Pacaya is one of Guatemala’s most active volcanoes and one of the most accessible for a day hike from Antigua.
+Located just over an hour from Guatemala City or Antigua, Pacaya offers the chance to walk across lava fields, take in panoramic views and witness volcanic activity.
+Sometimes even see visible lava flows!!
+After hearing other backpackers share their stories of roasting marshmallows over hot lava, we knew we had to hike it!!
 It’s one of the best volcano hikes in Guatemala and a most-do if you’re in Antigua!

 … it might have also been a little taster before we attempted Volcano Acatenango.